 If it’s an uninterrupted natural beauty, romance and relaxation you seek, the Maldives is the ultimate honeymoon hotspot.
 This string of idyllic coral islands, scattered across the Indian Ocean, is made up of 26 atolls composed of white sand bars and coral reefs and packed with a rainbow of marine life.
 The resorts – many of which occupy their own private island – often come complete with overwater villas and private pools.
 Besides offering unparalleled luxury, many resorts offer exclusive experiences including open-air cinemas, private picnics, romantic photoshoots and private yacht cruises.
 Sure, it can be a little pricey, but this little slice of paradise is worth every penny.
 A few stand out properties include the ultra-luxurious Soneva Fushi, where fun extras include an open-air cinema and treetop yoga, the remote Four Seasons at Landaa Giraavaru and the eco-friendly Six Senses Laamu, the epitome of barefoot luxury.
 For something more affordable, the Holiday Inn Resort Kandooma and Kihaad Maldives Island Resort are both great options.

 Like the Maldives, Seychelles – off the east coast of Africa – has all the ingredients for the perfect post-wedding escape.
 Expect ocean-edge dinners, lavish accommodation, luxury spas and personalised service.
 But with fewer visitors, spread out over many islands, Seychelles, offers more exclusivity and natural beauty.
 As well as infinity pools and private butlers, this wild archipelago, made up of 115 granitic and coralline islands, is home to some of the world’s rarest flora and fauna.
 Here, you can dive with the plankton-eating whale shark, visit Cousine Island – a designated bird and turtle reserve – and explore the islands’ lush and mountainous interiors by foot or bicycle.
 Regular flights, ferries, speed boat and helicopter transfers make it easy for honeymooners to island-hop.
 Mahé, Praslin and La Digue are the three most populated islands and could be perfectly paired with private islands such as Denis, North and Desroches.
+We think you should definitely aim to spend as least a couple of night on La Digue, if you like a laid back, relaxed atmosphere with some of the best beaches in the world.

 Bali paints a romantic picture with its tropical beaches, jungle-draped volcanoes, rich green rice paddies and ancient-walled villages.
 Add to this, gorgeous resorts ranging from zen hideaways and wellness retreats to bougie boutique hotels and traditional homes, and a honeymoon to Bali can be just about anything you want it to be.